github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/viewing-contributions-on-your-profile.md

 ---
 title: Viewing contributions on your profile
-intro: 'Your {% data variables.product.product_name %} profile shows off {% ifversion fpt or ghes or ghec %}your pinned repositories as well as{% endif %} a graph of your repository contributions over the past year.'
+intro: 'Your {% data variables.product.product_name %} profile shows off {% ifversion fpt or ghes or ghec %}your pinned repositories, Achievements, and{% endif %} a graph of your repository contributions over the past year.'
 redirect_from:
   - /articles/viewing-contributions
   - /articles/viewing-contributions-on-your-profile-page